-- ensuring that all roading plans include good quality walking and cycling provisions, though those may not necessarily be on the same route - ensuring that plans for roads which link communities, include provision for walking and cycling. - 162.
-Territorial local authorities and Transit New Zealand will be encouraged to make cycling and walking attractive by providing and promoting cycle lanes, enhanced crossing and footway facilities, greater priority, secure cycle storage, and by increasing the pleasantness and safety of existing facilities and routes. - 163.
-Cycling and walking are important modes, both in their own right and for access to and from public transport.
-Few options are available at the strategic level, but territorial authorities can enhance these modes in stages through a range of measures.
+- ensuring that all roading plans include good quality walking and cycling provisions, though those may not necessarily be on the same route - ensuring that plans for roads which link communities include provision for walking and cycling.

+Territorial local authorities and Transit New Zealand will be encouraged to make cycling and walking attractive by providing and promoting cycle lanes, enhanced crossing and footway facilities, greater priority, secure cycle storage, and by increasing the pleasantness and safety of existing facilities and routes.